ShriramShanbhag/ThreadMark/CONTRIBUTING.md

   ## License

-  By contributing you agree your changes ship under the project's [MIT license](LICENSE).
+  By contributing you agree your changes ship under the project's [GNU Affero General Public License v3.0](LICENSE).
+If you don't want your contribution to be AGPL-licensed, please don't submit it.